DarynKalel/Flood-Prediction-Detection-and-Segmentation-Project/README.md

 # Flood-Prediction-Detection-and-Segmentation-Project

-In this projet I built a flood area segmenataion and detection moedl.
+In this projet I built a flood area segmenataion and detection model.

 Datasets: "Flood Area Segmentation" and "Kerala Rainfall dataset".